Infineon/voltage-regulator-learning-platform/README.md

 # Future Strategy
-This project is not yet fully disclosed, and it will remain under  development so feel free to reach out to youssef.tarkhan@infineon.com for any inquiries or suggestions anytime. # voltage-regulator-learning-platform
+This project is not yet fully disclosed, and it will remain under  development so feel free to reach out to youssef.tarkhan@infineon.com for any inquiries or suggestions anytime.